Anthroposophy at Waldorf

 “We are not interested in imposing our ‘dogmas,’ our principles, or the content of our world-view on young people ...
 We are striving to include in our instructional methods a way of dealing with individual souls that can originate in a living spiritual science.”

 In one sense, this is true enough.
 The intellectual content or “dogmas” of Anthroposophy may not usually be taught, in explicit declarations, to students at Waldorf schools.
 But in another sense, Steiner’s claim hinges on a distinction without a difference.
 If Waldorf pedagogy arises from “a living spiritual science” (i.e., vibrant, active Anthroposophy), then the “individual souls” of the students are continually being worked upon by Anthroposophy.
 The students may not learn the terminology of Anthroposophy, but they will likely absorb Anthroposophy’s day-after-day, class-after-class effects.
-Indeed, this is the purpose implicit in Steiner's statement.
+Indeed, this is the purpose implicit in Steiner's statement, above:

 "Anthroposophy will be in the school when it is objectively justified.”